jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher  -v 10 -gr rtlagc on -m 2 -go droop off -m 2 -m 2 -go soxr on
 ```
-Please note that the runs are performed on different days over different time spans so this does not represent a comparison of devices.
+Please note that the runs are performed on different days over different time spans so this does not represent a comparison of devices but you can compare within a column.

 ### Frequency offset
 AIS-catcher tunes in on a frequency of 162 MHz.
 However, due to deviations in the internal oscillator of RTL-SDR devices, the actual frequency can be slightly off which will result in no or poor reception of AIS signals.
 It is therefore important to provide the program with the necessary correction in parts-per-million (ppm) to offset this deviation where needed.
 For most of our testing we have used the RTL-SDR v3 dongle where in principle no frequency correction is needed as deviations are guaranteed to be small.
-For optimal reception though ensure you determine the necessary correction, e.g. [see](https://github.com/steve-m/kalibrate-rtl) and provide as input via the ```-p``` switch on the command line.
+For optimal reception though ensure you determine the necessary correction, e.g. [see](https://github.com/steve-m/kalibrate-rtl) and provide this as input via the ```-p``` switch on the command line.

-If you are using a cheap RTL-SDR dongle that suffers from thermal drift (i.e. the required PPM correction drifts when the dongle is getting warmer), you can use the option ``-go AFC_WIDE on`` (which is the default model).
+If you are using a cheap RTL-SDR dongle that suffers from thermal drift (i.e. the required PPM correction drifts when the dongle is getting warmer), you can use the option ``-go AFC_WIDE on`` (which is the default model in recent releases).
 This is a relatively new model (per v0.48) that is less sensitive to frequency drift.
 You can switch off  this model using the switch `-go AFC_WIDE off'.
-Running the new model setting and the previous default yields more stability for frequecy drift.
+Running the new model setting and the previous default yields results that are more stable for frequency drift.

 <p align="center">
 <img width="30%" alt="image" src="https://github.com/jvde-github/AIS-catcher/assets/52420030/41c86f20-5bc3-4e83-be15-59d538820a52">
 <img width="30%" alt="image" src="https://github.com/jvde-github/AIS-catcher/assets/52420030/7929bfaf-6e21-485d-9a98-4e1ab5f3384d">
 </p>

 ### System USB performance
 On some laptops we observed that Windows was struggling with high volume of data transferred from the RTL SDR dongle to the PC.
 I am not sure why (likely some driver issue as Ubuntu on the same machine worked fine) but it is worthwhile to check if your system supports transferring from the dongle at a sampling rate of 1.536 MHz with the following command which is part of the osmocom rtl-sdr package: